LogoLogo

 Additional Tips

-When we create a new flow for WhatsApp, we need to set the trigger type as “Webhook” to run it.
+When the user creates a new aurom for WhatsApp, we need to set the trigger type as “Webhook” to run it.

 If there is an API key visible to you when you press the button, it means that the user you are logging in has already created it and you can skip it.